multihack/multihack-brackets/README.md

 Also check out [the web version](https://github.com/RationalCoding/multihack-web).
 (Now compatible with this extension!)

 ## Usage
+1. Open the folder containing your project.
-1. Press the sync icon on the right toolbar.
+2. Press the sync icon on the right toolbar.
-2. Enter the same room ID.
+3. Enter the same room ID.
-3. Your code is now being synced!
+4. Your code is now being synced!
-4. Click the sync button again to leave the room, join the voice call, or fetch code.
+5. Click the sync button again to leave the room, join the voice call, or fetch code.

 **Files in your project will be overwritten!
 Make a backup!**